-While our Water Resources Management Plans long term plans, by contrast, drought planning is essentially a prepared response to sustained dry weather (drought) conditions that have the potential to detrimentally affect public water supplies.
+By contrast, drought planning is essentially a prepared response to sustained dry weather (drought) conditions that have the potential to detrimentally affect public water supplies.
 This Draft Drought Plan is an operational tactical plan and sets out the actions we will take to manage water supplies in a drought and includes worked examples.